Religious Education at St Wulstan’s

 Policy Statement

-It is the policy of the Governing body that the school should provide a curriculum and syllabus for Religious Education, which fulfils Diocesan recommendations and corresponds to the Curriculum Director for Catholic Schools.
+It is the policy of the Governing body that the school should provide a curriculum and syllabus for Religious Education, which fulfils Diocesan recommendations and corresponds to the current Religious Education Directory for Catholic Schools.
 As part of the Salford Diocese, St. Wulstan’s follows the teaching and assessment guidelines given in the syllabus Lighting the Path and Salford pilot resources.
 This is also supported by the scheme Caritas in Action.

 Intent